 The National Tutoring Programme (NTP) aims to support schools in providing a sustained response to the coronavirus pandemic and to provide a longer-term contribution to closing the attainment gap.

-Created through a collaboration between Nesta, Education Endowment Foundation (EEF), Sutton Trust, and Impetus with support from the Department for Education and funders including KPMG Foundation, the NTP aims to fulfil this mission by creating a programme with two pillars:
+The programme has been created through a collaboration between Nesta, Education Endowment Foundation (EEF), Sutton Trust, and Impetus with support from the Department for Education.
+Additional support has been generously provided by KPMG Foundation, Bain & Company, and Freshfields.
+The NTP aims to fulfil its mission by delivering a programme with two pillars:

 Despite the considerable efforts of schools to support remote learning over the past months, many pupils will have fallen significantly behind in their learning.
 These pupils are more likely to be drawn from socio-economically disadvantaged backgrounds meaning the gap in attainment between this group and their classmates could almost certainly have widened.